bonfiredog/saucerberks/README.md

  * Move the ship with `W` `A` `S` `D`.

- * Fire the Rapid Blaster with `Left Mouse Button`.
+ * Fire the Rapid Finetooth Orb Blastoid with `Left Mouse Button`.

- * Fire the Pheromone Gun with `Right Mouse Button`.
+ * Fire the Pheromone Seeder with `Right Mouse Button`.

  * Turn the ship by turning the `Mouse`.

  * Each level takes place at a different memorial site: the level is completed when every alien is destroyed.
 You have three lives.

  * There are two types of alien infesting the wrecks: at the risk of exposing the design, let's call these the **Vandal** and the **Glutton**.
 The swarming Vandals, which are antagonistic to the Saucerberk, can be easily destroyed by the Blaster.
 However, the Glutton cannot be harmed until **it has swallowed at least one Vandal**.
-The only way to do this is to **use the Pheromone Gun to lay a trail of delicious chemicals to a Vandal**, inducing the Glutton to swallow it and become vulnerable to the Blaster, and explosive bursting.
+The only way to do this is to **use the Pheromone Seeder to lay a trail of delicious chemicals to a Vandal**, inducing the Glutton to swallow it and become vulnerable to the Blastoid, and satisfying, explosive bursting.
 The more Vandals are swallowed, the larger the burst will be.

  * Until all the Gluttons are dead, more and more Vandals will be drawn to the memorial site.
+I haven't yet decided on the intricacies of the ecosystem that this is all supposed to represent.
+I don't suppose I ever will.

- * The debris fields hold other hazards and boons, but discovering these is all part of the frantic, hyperventilated fun of being a Saucerberk.
+ * The debris fields hold other hazards and boons, amongst the ancient wreckage of old starships.
+What is that beeping?
+Why is it suddenly very warm?
+I've lost control of my ship!
+All of these confusing questions are part of the frantic, brief fun of being a Saucerberk.

 ###Development

-The game emerged from a tutorial video series which I followed in 2015, called [*How To Make A Game With No Experience*](https://www.youtube.com/watch?v=DN6dZWXUEzA) by [Tom Francis](http://pentadact.com), the developer of [*Gunpoint*](http://www.gunpointgame.com/).
-It is a calm, well-structured introduction to building a videogame from scratch in a proprietary-yet-powerful coding language.
-By the end of the series, I understood a lot more about conditional logic, dependencies, trigonometry and debugging, amongst lots of other things.
-After the tutorial series finished I began adding features, tweaks and new aesthetics tentatively, slowly puzzling out each technique as I went.
+The game was developed from the tutorial series [*How To Make A Game With No Experience*](https://www.youtube.com/watch?v=DN6dZWXUEzA) by [Tom Francis](http://pentadact.com), the developer of [*Gunpoint*](http://www.gunpointgame.com/).
+It is one of those calm, well-structured introductions to a complex subject that seem to take me ages, and many false starts to find.
+It covers building a top-down shooter game from scratch in the proprietary-yet-powerful Gamemaker development environment.
+By the end of the series, I understood a lot more about conditional logic, [OOO](https://en.wikipedia.org/wiki/Object-oriented_programming), dependencies, trignometry, debugging, and lots of other aspects of actually making and finishing a game.
+The base mechanics (particularly the gastronomic relationship between the Vandals and the Gluttons) are part of Francis' base game; the extraterrestrial setting, and some of the more minor mechanics, I fudged together afterwards.
+I've included the week-by-week files that were bundled with the video series, for no other reason than to make them more widely available.

 ###Tools Used